Metal Gear Solid: Portable Ops: Gameplay

 Portable Ops draws heavily from Metal Gear Solid 3: Snake Eater, utilizing the camera system from the Subsistence edition of the game.
 The main addition to MPO is the Comrade System.
 Instead of the solo missions of previous MGS games, MPO goes for a squad-based approach, with Snake having to recruit allies and form a team of trained specialists.
 Before each mission, the player must compose a four-man squad.
 The squad is then sent into battle.
-Each member of Snake's squad has his or her own strengths and weaknesses.
+Each member of Snake's squad has their own strengths and weaknesses.
 While some units are best utilized on the battlefield, others may specialize in producing items, healing allies, or providing intel for each of the game's maps.

 During missions, the player controls only one squad member at a time.
 Squad members not in use will hide themselves inside a cardboard box, and can be swapped into play when the player-controlled character finds a hiding spot, where he or she will hide in a cardboard box.

 A variety of methods can be employed to expand one's squad.
 If an enemy character is tranquilized or stunned, they can be dragged to a waiting vehicle and captured.
 After a few in-game days, the captured soldier will become a member of Snake's team.
 The player can also drag enemy characters to any ally waiting in a cardboard box, where, through the use of a transceiver frequency, or by giving the cardboard box a "nudge", the ally will transport the enemy for the player, saving stamina.
 Alternatively, by accessing the PSP in certain hotspots using the system's Wi-Fi feature, soldiers and even special bonus characters can be recruited.
 The PSP GPS Receiver can also be used to similar effect.
 Since the player's team consists primarily of former enemy soldiers and personnel, generic characters can walk among their own kind undetected as long as the player avoids suspicious actions such as pointing a gun or being spotted by an enemy of another type.
 Characters that can be recruited by the player include Soviet soldiers, FOX unit members, high-ranking officers, scientists, engineers and government officials.
 In addition to the standard male characters, the player can recruit and control women scientists and officers as well.
 The player can also recruit the GRU, KGB and Ocelot unit soldiers from MGS3, but these are only attainable by AP Scan.